 - other parties who made affirmations captured by the Inquiry at page 137 of the Health Improvement Report.

-IGEM will report annually on the progress of implementation to the Minister for Emergency Services in October and will do so until 2019.
+IGEM will report annually on the progress of implementation to the minister in October and will do so until 2019.

 - Hazelwood Mine Fire Inquiry - Annual Report 2017 (tabled 14 December 2017)